A: If you see a downed line, assume it is a live power line and call EWEB immediately at 1-844-484-2300.

 Often, the damage sustained at the service line level is the most time-consuming to repair.
 A crew might spend the same amount of time restoring power to a few customers as it takes to restore power to several hundred customers.

 A: There are generally two reasons for this.
 First, the electric system does not always align with streets.
 Neighbors across the street from each other could be served by a different part of the system that still has power.

 A: The crew that arrived was likely there to perform a different job in the restoration process.
-It may have been an assessment or trouble-shooting crew looking for the cause of the outage so they can relay back to dispatch what equipment is needed to make the repairs, including whether flaggers are required.
+It may have been an assessment or trouble-shooting crew looking for the cause of the outage so they can relay back to dispatch what equipment is needed to make the repairs, including whether flaggers or a tree crew are required.
 A repair crew will then be sent to the location with the necessary supplies, equipment and personnel.

 During widespread outages, we may have crews whose job it is to make things as safe as possible for the community and our field staff.
 Sometimes that means arriving at a location and disconnecting power, assessing the situation, making safe downed wires, and so on, and then leaving to continue this process at another location where there is damage.
 The actual repair will happen later, by a different crew.